-A view of Malta’s capital city, Valletta, from Senglea Gardjola tower.
+A view of the island’s capital city, Valletta, Malta travel.
 Photo by Myriam Thyes.

 Best season: May to July.
 Great weather and not too warm like August/September.
 Also excellent for festivals and fiestas.